 “I found that this bed has a supportive feel that easily works for people of all weights, but still feels plush and comfortable.” – Amelia Jerden, senior staff writer

-Side sleepers struggling with back pain should be on the lookout for a mattress designed to offer superior pressure relief while still ensuring the healthy alignment of the spine when resting on it.
-One such bed is the Saatva Rx, an orthopedic-focused luxury mattress that includes Saatva’s proprietary “Lumbar Zone” technology, which consists of quilting and a gel-infused “crown” in the center of the mattress to support and contour the lower back.
-This trait was awarded a seal of approval by the Congress of Chiropractic State Associations — and a stellar 5-out-of-5 for support from us.
+Back sleepers struggling with back pain should be on the lookout for a mattress designed to offer superior pressure relief while still ensuring the healthy alignment of the spine.
+One such bed is the Saatva Rx, an orthopedic-focused luxury mattress with Saatva’s proprietary “Lumbar Zone” technology, consisting of quilting and a gel-infused “crown” in the center to support and contour the lower back.
+It earned a 4.8 when we average side and back pressure relief and a perfect 5 in motion isolation, helping it achieve an overall score of 4 out of 5.

 Our pressure map results for the Saatva Rx.